2025 Moldovan energy crisis: Background

 Territorial situation of the Transnistria conflict at the time of the energy crisis.
-Land controlled and claimed by Transnistria is in red and light red respectively.
+Land controlled and claimed by Transnistria is in red and light red, respectively.

 Moldova relied since its independence on the Cuciurgan power station to satisfy most of its electricity needs.
 This power station is located in Transnistrian-held territory, and it ran on natural gas supplied to Transnistria by Russia for free.
 Transnistria is an unrecognized breakaway state internationally recognized as part of Moldova, located mainly in Moldova's recognized territory on the left bank of the Dniester river.
 Transnistria broke away in the Transnistria War of 1992 with the help of Russian forces present in the region today organized into the Operational Group of Russian Forces, comprising about 1,500 troops, mostly locals employed by Russia.
 29.1% of Transnistrians declared Russian ethnicity in a 2015 census, and a majority of them speak Russian as their first language.

-Moldova paid millions to Transnistria every year in exchange of electricity at below-the-market prices, effectively financing separatism in its own territory.
+Moldova paid millions to Transnistria every year in exchange of electricity at below-market prices, effectively financing separatism in its own territory.
 But after the victory of pro-European Maia Sandu in the 2020 Moldovan presidential election, Moldova approached the European Union (EU) and worked to reduce its dependency on the power station.
 Thus, if Cuciurgan historically satisfied 70%–90% of Moldova's electricity needs, this figure dropped to 53% in November 2024 and to only 37% in December 2024.
 Moldova planned to cut itself completely from Transnistrian electricity with the construction of the Vulcănești–Chișinău power line, which was to be completed in late 2025.
 It would allow Moldova to import sufficient electricity for its needs directly via Romania, avoiding the Soviet-built line that, from Romania, ran first through Ukraine and Transnistria before reaching Moldova's capital of Chișinău.